neoforged/ModDevGradle/README.md

             // You can change the name used for this run in your IDE ideName = "Run Game Tests"

+            // You can disable a run configuration being generated for your IDE disableIdeRun()
+            // ... alternatively you can set ideName = ""

             // Changes the source set whose runtime classpath is used for this run.
 This defaults to "main"
             // Eclipse does not support having multiple runtime classpaths per project (except for unit tests).